RexManglicmot/Hospital-Sepsis-Survival-Classification-via-Naives-Bayes/Sepsis-Survival-Classification-Naives-Bayes.md

-One limitation is that although both miscalculation errors for the train and test dataset are low, about 7%, the model failed to predict accturately those who died within the hospital in both datasets.
+One limitation is that although both miscalculation errors for the train and test dataset are low, about 7%, the model failed to predict accurately those who died within the hospital in both datasets.
 In fact, it the model got it all wrong!
-Further tweaking is needed, such as adding a Kernel.
+This can be due to prevalence; there is more 1 (Alive) than there is 0 (Dead) within the dataset.

+If our dataset in our train is biased then our results in out test will be biased as well.

 ## Conclusion